UBS Group Reiterates €108.00 Price Target for Merck KGaA (FRA:MRK)

-UBS Group set a €108.00 ($125.58) target price on Merck KGaA (FRA:MRK) in a report released on Monday, Borsen Zeitung reports.
-The firm currently has a neutral rating on the healthcare company’s stock.
+UBS Group set a €108.00 ($125.58) price target on Merck KGaA (FRA:MRK) in a research report sent to investors on Monday morning, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the healthcare company’s stock.

 MERCK Kommanditgesellschaft auf Aktien operates in the healthcare, life science, and performance materials sectors worldwide.
 It offers prescription medicines to treat cancer, multiple sclerosis, infertility, growth deficiencies, type 2 diabetes, cardiovascular and thyroid diseases, as well as squamous cell carcinoma of the head and neck; diagnostics and prescription drugs for allergen immunotherapy; and fertility treatments.